hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/AXIOS_EXERCISES.md

 # Axios Exercises

 For each of these exercises, you will need to make a http request to a server I have written with axios.
-Please go to `http://module5.ml` and make all these requests in the javascript console.
+Please go to `http://module5.ml` in a web browser and make all these requests in the javascript console.

 The server's hostname is `module5.ml`
 The server is running on tcp port `80` (the default)